Cardi B Reveals Why She Hasn’t Posted Photos Of Baby Kulture

-Ever since singer Cardi B has become a mother, her fans had been eager to see photos of her baby, Kulture.
+Ever since singer Cardi B has become a mother, her fans had been eager to see photos of her baby Kulture.
 Cardi B, however, has kept a very low profile of her baby and prefers not to share any of her pictures with the world.

-On Wednesday night she finally ended her fans’ curiosity and revealed that she is a protective mama bear.
+On Wednesday night, she finally ended her fans’ curiosity and revealed that she is a protective mama bear.

 According to a report by ET, the 26-year-old rapper talked to reporter Katie Krause during the launch of her Fashion Nova X Cardi B line at Boulevard3 in Los Angeles and talked about motherhood and her reservations on sharing baby Kulture’s pictures with the world.